BBJIM/create-bar-project/src/Resources/Clients/Shared/docs/API.md

 You will usally use the API from the logic folders so the division of code would be like this: UI => Logic => API.

-You can add middlewares to the api like those i added, one to add a token and one to extracte the response data and error.
+You can add middlewares to the api like those that already exist, one to add a token and one to extracte the response data and error.